holoviz/holoviews/doc/user_guide/index.rst

 These guides provide detail about specific additional features in HoloViews:

 * `Plotting with Bokeh <Plotting_with_Bokeh.html>`_
-   Styling options and unique Bokeh features such as plot tools and using bokeh models directly.
+   Styling options and unique `Bokeh <bokeh.pydata.org>`_ features such as plot tools and using bokeh models directly.

 * `Deploying Bokeh Apps <Deploying_Bokeh_Apps.html>`_
-   Using the bokeh server using scripts and notebooks.
+   Using `bokeh server <http://bokeh.pydata.org/en/latest/docs/user_guide/server.html>`_ using scripts and notebooks.

 * `Plotting with matplotlib <Plotting_with_Matplotlib.html>`_
    Styling options and unique Matplotlib features such as GIF/MP4 support.